sticklight-io/declarai/docs/docs/src/features/chat/chat-memory/index.md

 ## Default Memory

-The default message history of a chat is a simple in-memory list.
+**The default message history of a chat is a simple in-memory list**.
 This means that history exists only for the duration of the chatbot session.

 If you prefer to have a persistent history, you can use the `FileMessageHistory` class from the `declarai.memory` module.